abhijithneilabraham/MLcourse/day2.md

 <h1>Topics</h1>
 <h2>Neurons In brain</h2>
   <h4>Cells within the nervous system, called neurons, communicate with each other in unique ways.
 The neuron is the basic working unit of the brain, a specialized cell designed to transmit information to other nerve cells, muscle, or gland cells.

+The brain is what it is because of the structural and functional properties of interconnected neurons.
+The mammalian brain contains between 100 million and 100 billion neurons, depending on the species.
 </h4>
 <img src="http://www.brainfacts.org/-/media/Brainfacts2/Brain-Anatomy-and-Function/Anatomy/Article-Images/Neuron-Illustration.jpg?la=en&hash=1D4882EC74F982F033F232C296ADF8E5EB1D9F64" label=image />
 <h2>Supervised and unsupervised learning</h2>